-Each year, the Centers for Medicare & Medicaid Services (CMS) announces updates to the Medicare program, often including changes to how risk scores are calculated for Medicare Advantage (MA) plans.
-CMS’s changes effective for the 2019 payment year encompassed several mandates from the passage of the 21st Century Cures Act, including the addition of several new risk-generating hierarchical condition categories (HCCs) as well as updates to risk score coefficients.
+Each year, the Centers for Medicare & Medicaid Services (CMS) announces updates to the Medicare risk adjustment program, often including changes to how risk scores are calculated for member populations of Medicare Advantage (MA) plans.
+These scores are crucial to a plan’s bottom line, as they are meant to reflect the healthcare expenditures of its Medicare beneficiaries and directly impact the risk adjustment revenue the plan receives from CMS.
+The changes effective for the 2019 and 2020 payment years (PY) encompassed several mandates from the passage of the 21st Century Cures Act, including the addition of several new risk-generating hierarchical condition categories (HCCs) as well as updates to risk score coefficients.

 Download our white paper to learn more.